UAFS grad conquers college and cancer

 FORT SMITH, Ark.
-(KNWA) — A cancer survivor crossed the University of Arkansas Fort Smith stage and exceeded all expectations, even her doctor’s.
+(KFTA) — A cancer survivor crossed the stage at the University of Arkansas Fort Smith and exceeded all expectations, even her doctor’s.

 At just six years old, Lauren Luginbill was diagnosed with Stage 4 brain cancer.